 Average redemption value = 3 cents per point.

-- British Airways – This program has been one of the biggest changes of the year.
-Your travel style will depend on whether or not this program works for you, most of the positives being for domestic travel and to South America.
+- British Airways – Your travel style will depend on whether or not this program works for you, most of the positives being for domestic travel and to South America.
 Typically, you will actually end up redeeming your points for a partner airline, i.e., American Airlines.
 You can look up the number of points needed for a free flight here – this is given as a one-way redemption and per segment.
 However, if you need to go to a city that does not have a direct route, you will need to essentially redeem two awards, one for each segment – this is when Avios points might not be worth it.

 - Short haul flight: 4,500 points one-way.
 Many times these short haul flights can run about $200 each way.
 For only 4,500 points, this is an awesome redemption!
 A great example is between NYC and Toronto or Montreal.
 If used properly, this can give you about 4.5 cents per point.